 In one case, where this was raised, a sergeant gave a reason for the arrest being necessary because they wanted to seize a mobile phone which is not a reason to arrest someone.

 Regardless of the outcome, arrest itself can have a significant, negative impact on those subjected to it.
-As well as potentially affecting your reputation and your job it can be a traumatic experience with consequences for officers mental and physical health.
+As well as potentially affecting your reputation and your job it can be a traumatic experience with consequences for officers mental health.

 Is there a necessity to arrest?